RimaSem/sign-up-form/README.md

-# sign-up-form
+# Sign-up-form

-A basic sign-up form with validation
+A basic form created based on an image supplied by The Odin Project.